dart-lang/dart-vim-plugin/README.md

 command, assuming the `bin` directory of the SDK is at `$DART_SDK` is `$DART_SDK/dart $DART_SDK/snapshots/analysis_server.dart.snapshot --lsp`.
-If you'll be opening files outside of the `rootUri` for the project you may want to pass `onlyAnalyzeProjetsWithOpenFiles: true` in the `initializeOptions`.
+If you'll be opening files outside of the `rootUri` for the project you may want to pass `onlyAnalyzeProjetsWithOpenFiles: true` in the `initializationOptions`.
+See the documentation for your LSP client for how to configure initialization options.
 If you are using the [vim-lsc][] plugin there is an additional plugin which can configure everything for you at [vim-lsc-dart][].
 A minimal config for a good default experience using [vim-plug][] would look like:

 ```vimscript
 call plug#begin()